113ll3/Ibmclouddocscli/plugins/admin/index.md

 ### Adding a service broker
 {: #cliaddservbro}

-To add a service broker so that you can add a custom service to the {{site.data.keyword.Bluemix_notm}} catalog, use the following command:
+To add a service broker so that you can add a custom service to the {{site.data.keyword.cloud_notm}} catalog, use the following command:

 ```
 cf ba add-service-broker broker_name user_name password broker_url